proflamyt/300days-of-hacking/Topic39/Break_XOR/README.md

 say we have cipher text as : ["A+K", "B+E", "D+Y", "U+K", "L+E", "R+Y".....], and we guessed the keysize of 2 , this step will split the ciphertext into blocks of 2 as [ ["A+K", "B+E"], ["D+Y", "U+K"], ["L+E", "R+Y"], ... ]. and find the hammming distance between each pairs that is, hamming distance between ("A+K", "B+E"), ("D+Y", "U+K") and so on ...

-Now why are we doing this?, we want to know the point we are computing just two ascii characters , if we were to find the correct key size which is 3 , we would end up computing the hamming distance between [["A+K", "B+E", "D+Y"], ["U+K", "L+E", "R+Y"] ...], when you look at this , A+K xor U+K will end up being A + U , therefore we end up with a lesser hamming distance than the other key sizes, this is after normalization ofcourse (we have to give them thesame fighting chance lol ) .
+Now why are we doing this?, we want to know the point we are computing just two ascii characters , if we were to find the correct key size which is 3, we would end up computing the hamming distance between [["A+K", "B+E", "D+Y"], ["U+K", "L+E", "R+Y"] ...], when you look at this, A+K xor U+K will end up being A + U, therefore we end up with a lesser hamming distance than the other key sizes, this is after normalization ofcourse (we have to give them thesame fighting chance lol ) .

 ```rust
 for keysize in 2..bytes.len()/2 {